DoganCK/em/_posts/2020-8-02-linear-regression.md

 We see this sort of graph all the time.
 For instance, house prices increase as square-footage increases.
 Gas consumption increases as we drive more, and so on.
 But these relationships are never perfect in the real world.

 The dots are scattered around like because the data we collect is a function of a plethora of other factors.
 Take house prices.
 They are, indeed, affected by square-footage.
 But not only that!
 They are also affected by, for example, the proximity to a beach, how good neighboring schools are, how safe the neighborhood is, and maybe, even, how good of a bargainer the buyer is.
-And so on, and so forth.
+And so forth.
 That is *noise*.
-Sometimes, we just want to find out the relationship between square-footage and price to guess the price of a house based on its square-footage.
+Sometimes, we just want to find out the relationship between square-footage and price to guess the price of a house based on its square footage.

 How do we do that?
 Simple.
 We fit a line across the dots, like the one above.